dnorcini/ChicagoCCDSim/README.md

 - For visualization, it's also useful to have some of Geant4's optional graphics dependencies installed (see Geant4's install guides), e.g. QT and OpenGL libraries (cmake flags: -DGEANT4_USE_QT=ON -DGEANT4_USE_OPENGL_X11=ON)

 ## Build
-The program is tested and supported on `zev.uchicago.edu`.
-Geant4.10.03, configured with Qt viewer, is used and the source code can be found on `zev` via `/usr/local/geant41031/`.
+The program is tested and supported on `zev.uchicago.edu` using Geant4.10.03, configured with Qt viewer.
+The G4 source code can be found on `zev` via `/usr/local/geant41031/`.

-To install on `zev`, and making life easier, first add some environmental variables to your `.bashrc` file:
+To install ChicagoCCDSim on your `zev` account, and making life easier, first add some environmental variables to your `.bashrc` file:
 ```
 # env variables
 export CG4=<path/to/source/directory>/ChicagoCCDSim
 export CG4_BUILD=<path/to/build/directory>/ChicagoCCDSim_build
 export CG4_OUTPUT=<path/to/output/directory>/ChicagoCCDSim_output
 ```
+The output directory should be located in a place with adequate disk space (e.g. `/data/` on `zev`), while both the source and build paths can live in the `/home/` space.

-Then complete the following steps (this assumes a working GitHub account):
+Complete the following steps to compile ChicagoCCDSim (this assumes a working GitHub account):
 ```
 $ mkdir <path/to/source/directory>/ChicagoCCDSim
 $ mkdir <path/to/build/directory>/ChicagoCCDSim_build